zauberware/postal-codes-json-xml-csv/README.md

 ## Format

-Ready to go files in JSON and CSV format.
+Ready to go files in JSON, XML and CSV format.

 ### JSON